 When students graduate from high school, they will need to send a copy of their dual credit transcripts to the college they plan on attending.
 The college credit is issued through Dakota College in Bottineau, ND and will transfer to other ND public colleges and universities.
-If planning to attend a private or out-of-state college, be sure to find out if they will accept credits from Lake Region.
+If planning to attend a private or out-of-state college, be sure to find out if they will accept credits from the college you took your dual credit course(s) from.
 If you have questions about dual credit courses, please talk to the high school counselor.